AKodlandUser/FindYourNewPet/README.md

 ### `playsound` module

 This bot supports the `playsound` module.
-When you use the `!info` command, a sound will play depending on the animal you chose (All the sounds can be found [here]()).
+When you use the `!info` command, a sound will play depending on the animal you chose (All the sounds can be found [here](https://github.com/AKodlandUser/FindYourNewPet/tree/f8429f3f86c16e202a53ddafddc663d15122cd30/sounds), in the Github repository).

+> [!TIP]
+> Placing the sounds in not so many directories may help with the `playsound` module rendering the sounds correctly.
+I'd advise to at least put the sounds in
+> ```
+> C:\sounds
+> ```
+> to make sure that the sounds are played correctly.